Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 bot_chatID = 'TG_CHAT_ID'
 ```

-Provide your own telegram ChatID that the bot will use to send messages
+Provide your own telegram chatID that the bot will use to send messages

 ___